Creation Care

 Audubon Sanctuary Award & Native Tree Planting

 In the fall of 2020, St. Peter’s in the Woods earned the status of an “Audubon At Home Wildlife Sanctuary program.”
 The designation and signage is awarded in recognition of the important contribution the church has made to the protection and restoration of native habitat in Virginia.
-From our native plants garden in front of the church and our commitment to planting native tree seedlings, to bird surveys on our property, we are dedicated to using our property to restore and sustain healthy ecological systems in response to God’s call to care for creation.
+From our native plants garden in front of the church and our commitment to planting native tree seedlings, we are dedicated to using our property to restore and sustain healthy ecological systems.
+Bird surveys are conducted regularly and data is reported to the Cornell Lab of Ornithology.
 Click here for more information on how you can create your own native plants garden at home.

 Rectangle 57